juxhouse/bela-resources/updaters/Java.md

 # Updating BELA with your Java Projects

-## Preparation: Build Your Projects
+## 1. Install Your Project(s)

-Make sure your projects are built.
-You can skip this step if the projects in your repository are already built.

-Example for a simple Maven project:
+Make sure your project is built and installed in the local Maven .m2 repository.
+In the same directory as your `pom.xml` file, run:

-`mvn clean package`
+`mvn clean install dependency:build-classpath`

+If your project had already been installed by a previous step in your build pipeline, you can just run this instead:

+`mvn dependency:build-classpath`

+This will download all Maven plugins that the BELA Updater docker app will need in the next step.

+If you are using a monorepo with several projects, repeat the above for each one of them.

 > [!TIP]
 > Gradle, SBT, Bazel, Buildr: If you are using a build tool other than Maven, build your project normally and use your build tool to generate a `pom.xml` file.
-For best results, configure your tool to download the dependency artifacts to the local Maven `.m2` directory.
-It will be used in the next step.
+Configure your tool to install your compiled project artifact and its dependency artifacts to the local Maven `.m2` directory.
+They will be used in the next step.

-## 1. Run the Bela Updater
+## 2. Run the Bela Updater

 The bela-updater docker app analyses the projects in your repo and generates the `bela-update.json` file.